Pavaningithub/agent/docs/sources/flow/monitoring/agent-resource-usage.md

 * 1 CPU core
 * 120 MiB of memory

-The recommendations above are based on Kubernetes DaemonSet deployments on clusters with relatively small number of large nodes and high logs volume.
-The resource usage can be higher per each 1 MiB/second of logs if you have a large number of small nodes due to the overhead of running the {{% param "PRODUCT_NAME" %}} on each node.
+These recommendations are based on Kubernetes DaemonSet deployments on clusters with relatively small number of nodes and high logs volume on each.
+The resource usage can be higher per each 1 MiB/second of logs if you have a large number of small nodes due to the constant overhead of running the {{% param "PRODUCT_NAME" %}} on each node.

 Additionally, factors such as number of labels, number of files and average log line length may all play a role in the resource usage.